rumi87678-design/COVID-19-Variant-Proportions/README.md

 Primary Variant: JN.1 (45% prevalence)
 Tech Stack: HTML5, CSS3, Bioinformatic analysis integration

-Simply open variant_tracker.html in any browser to view the dashboard.
+Simply open variant_tracker.html or pie_chart.html in any browser to view the dashboard.
 No dependencies required.